neo-project/neo-express/docs/command-reference.md

 ```

 Like `contract invoke`, the `contract run` command generates a script and submits it to the Neo-Express
-blockchain network as a transaction wither for results or changes.
+blockchain network as a transaction either for results or changes.
 However, unlike `contract invoke`,
 the `contract run` command generates the script from command line parameters instead of an invocation
 file.
 The command line constraints limit the flexibility of `contract run` relative to `contract invoke`,
 but saves the developer from needing to create an invocation file for simple contract invocation scenarios.